7uinz/Portfolio/README.md

 ## Technologies Used
 - HTML5, CSS3, JavaScript
 - Git & GitHub
-- Optional: React, Bootstrap, Tailwind CSS (if used)
+- React, Bootstrap, Tailwind CSS

 ## Purpose
 The portfolio serves as a professional showcase to: